-B. POLICY AGAINST HARASSMENT, DISCRIMINATION, AND ABUSIVE CONDUCT commitment, IBS expressly prohibits harassment and discrimination of any kind based on a protected characteristic such as race, color, gender (including gender identity and gender expression), religion (all aspects of religious beliefs, observance or practice, including religious dress and grooming practices), creed, marital status, registered domestic partner status, age, national origin or ancestry, citizenship, physical or mental disability, history of disability, medical condition (including cancer and genetic characteristics), genetic information, sex (including pregnancy, childbirth, breastfeeding, or related medical conditions), sexual orientation, military or veteran status, or any other characteristic protected by state or federal law or local ordinance.
+B. POLICY AGAINST HARASSMENT, DISCRIMINATION, AND ABUSIVE CONDUCT

+IBS is committed to an educational environment in which all individuals are treated with respect and dignity.
+Each individual has the right to work and study in a professional atmosphere that promotes equal opportunities and prohibits discriminatory practices, including harassment.
+In order to keep this commitment, IBS expressly prohibits harassment and discrimination of any kind based on a protected characteristic such as race, color, gender (including gender identity and gender expression), religion (all aspects of religious beliefs, observance or practice, including religious dress and grooming practices), creed, marital status, registered domestic partner status, age, national origin or ancestry, citizenship, physical or mental disability, history of disability, medical condition (including cancer and genetic characteristics), genetic information, sex (including pregnancy, childbirth, breastfeeding, or related medical conditions), sexual orientation, military or veteran status, or any other characteristic protected by state or federal law or local ordinance.